xianwew/Microservice-E-Commerce-FullStack/README.md

     - RBAC ensures that only users with the appropriate roles can access certain endpoints, enhancing security and preventing unauthorized access.

+  - **SSL Encryption**:

+    - All communication between clients and the Keycloak server, as well as between microservices, is encrypted using SSL, protecting data in transit.

 - **Reliability**:

   - **Health Checks**: